levelgraph/levelgraph-n3/README.md

 });
 ```

-It also supported by the `joinStream` method.
+It also supported by the `searchStream` method.

 ## Contributing to LevelGraph-N3